Centralized Volatility Reduction for Electricity Markets: Numerical Experiments on the IEEE 14-bus test system

-Figure \ref{fig:IEEEpayments} plots the profits of the market participants with and without the options market. { Seller $g=1$ at bus 6 is never dispatched, and hence, receives no profit in the electricity market.
-Thus, the variance of his profit was zero; it is also kept almost zero after the options trade.
-On the contrary, the options market reduces the variance for seller $g=2$ drastically (he receives almost the same profit for all scenarios).}

-{When $\Mcal$ is a profit-maximizer, there are no guarantees on volatility reduction.
-We apply the above scheme to the modified IEEE 14 bus system and plot the outcomes in Figure \ref{fig:IEEEpayments}, and notice that variance reduction for $g=2$ disappears.
-Although the market maker here is motivated by maximization of profit, our result in Proposition \ref{prop:profit} showed that a selfish intermediary does not make profits on average.
+{Figure \ref{fig:IEEEpayments} plots the profits of the market participants with and without the insurance market. { With both social and profit-maximizing $\Mcal$, seller $g=1$ at bus 6 is never dispatched, and hence, receives no profit in the electricity market.
+Thus, the variance of his profit is zero; it is also kept almost zero after the insurance contract.
+On the contrary, the insurance market reduces the variance for seller $g=2$ drastically (he receives almost the same profit for all scenarios).
+When $\Mcal$ is a profit-maximizer, there are no guarantees on volatility reduction.
+Although the market maker here is motivated by maximization of profit, our result in Proposition \ref{prop:profit} showed that a selfish intermediary does not make profits on the average.
+For the remainder of this section, we focus on the interesting case for which $\Mcal$ is social and report the corresponding optimal numerical insurance values in Table {\ref{table}}.
+We also report the results when players are risk-averse with $\alpha_i=\alpha=0.5$.
+When participants are more risk-averse, the quantities cleared are less.
+For example, $r=1$ does not buy insurance contracts when $\alpha=0.5$.
+For $\delta^\omega_g$'s, we report a sample of the numerical values because of the large number of scenarios.\footnote{{For some $\omega$, $\sum_g \delta_g^{\omega,*} < \sum_r \Delta_r \ind{p_r^{\omega,*}\geq K_r}$ instead of $\sum_g \delta_g^{\omega,*} = \sum_r \Delta_r \ind{p_r^{\omega,*} \geq K_r}$, due to the smooth approximation of the indicator function.
+Our results remain largely unaffected as other non-relaxed constraints preserve participants' preferences and consistency.}} A key feature of our mechanism compared to bilateral contracts is that insurance quantity $\Delta_r$ bought by buyer $r$ can be matched with multiple sellers through the real-time variables $\delta_g^{\omega}$'s via the market maker's clearing procedure.